 I’m a snacker.
 If I’m feeling blue, I’ll hoover up anything edible to fill the bottomless hole inside.
 Other times, I snack out of boredom.
 What I didn’t know is that my eating habits could playing a part in my mental health.
 Recently, I read an article Holland & Barrett’s Oct/Nov Healthy magazine which claimed ‘people who eat healthy have a lower risk of depression.’
 For years we were told ‘you are what you eat.’
 However, the statement was made in relation to weight management.
 Naturally, I had to dig a bit deeper because the reports intrigued me.
 As it turns out, there’s more to it.
-Basically, from a Nutritional Psychiatry standpoint an optimized nutritional diet could improve our mental health.
+Basically, from a Nutritional Psychiatry standpoint an optimized nutritional diet could improve our mental health; mood food.

 Nutritional Psychiatry focuses on the use of food and supplements to provide essential nutrients as part of an integrated or alternative treatment for mental health disorders.
 It’s believed having regular meals does not equate to healthy to be nourished.
 Therefore, the emphasis is on having a highly nutritious diet which supported by supplements is recommended.